 Cob is a mixture of sub-soil which must contain some clay and straw (usually wheat or barley).
-The amount of clay will vary from site to site depending on local sub-soil make up, it is sometimes worth adjusting the balance of aggregates to reduce shrinkage and increase weather resistance and compressive strength in the final mix.
+The amount of clay will vary from site to site, depending on local sub-soil make up; it is sometimes worth adjusting the balance of aggregates to reduce shrinkage, increase weather resistance and compressive strength in the final mix.
 Approximately one third of the world’s population live in earth buildings of one sort or another.

-Cob is unusual as an earth building technique in that it is a monolithic structure, which is built without shuttering.
-The straw is used to hold the mix together in its early wet and very plastic state, in this way after a short drying period in can be pared down to the required shape and form.
-This is done either with a sharp spade or mattock then the surface is dressed up with a heavy mallet and can even be finished with the bare hand.
+Cob is unusual as an earth building technique in that it is a monolithic structure, which is built without shuttering, with the straw used to hold the mix together in its early wet state.
+In this way after a short drying period in can be pared down to the required shape and form.
+This is done either with a sharp spade or mattock, then the surface is dressed up with a heavy mallet and can even be finished with the bare hand.
 Thus creating a hand-sculptured building with wonderful possibilities for pleasing form.

 Why Use Cob

 As well as the important aesthetic of form, colour and texture and an automatic blending with the local environment (as long as your sub-soil is locally sourced).
 Cob has several other important characteristics, firstly walls are usually very thick, typically 2-3 feet and this, as well as being very good insulation against heat and cold is a massive heat store.
-So there is a fly-wheel effect on thermal movement.
-In other words, cool nights and warm days are evened out as well as when doors and windows are left open resulting in a change and cooling of the air in a building.
-As soon as they are closed the building warms up again through the heat stored in the thermal mass of the walls.
+So there is a fly-wheel effect on thermal movement – in other words, cool nights and warm days are evened out.
+When doors and windows are left open, resulting in a change and cooling of the air in a building, as soon as they are closed the building warms up again through the heat stored in the thermal mass of the walls.
 This means that typically a cob house will use approximately 20% less energy to heat compared with a typical modern house meeting the same building regulation insulation requirements.
-Another important property often not appreciated is the humidity store of earth walls, they can easily absorb moisture from the atmosphere and release it again when the air dries out thus resulting in an overall higher background humidity than a typical new building.
-This is much more comfortable and healthier to live with not drying out airways resulting in less susceptibility to throat infections such as colds.
+Another important factor, often not appreciated, is the humidity store of earth walls, they can easily absorb moisture from the atmosphere and release it again when the air dries out thus resulting in an overall higher background humidity than a typical new building.
+This is much more comfortable and healthier to live with, not drying out airways and resulting in less susceptibility to throat infections such as colds.

-There has been much research to endorse what I’m saying here, particularly by “CRATerre-EAG” at the school of architecture of Grenoble in France, and professor Germont Minke of Kassel university in Germany.
-Most of the new building projects in these countries have been done in either rammed earth (a form of building not native to the UK using a drier mix of earth and shuttering, resulting in a quicker drying time but much less sculptural characteristics), or in adobe (earth bricks).
+There has been much research to endorse what I’m saying here, particularly by “CRATerre-EAG” at the school of architecture of Grenoble in France, and Professor Germont Minke of Kassel university in Germany.
+Most of the new building projects in these countries have been done in either rammed earth (a form of building, not native to the UK, using a drier mix of earth and shuttering, resulting in a quicker drying time but much less sculptural characteristics), or in adobe (earth bricks).
 Minke has also experimented with “sausages” of an earth mix on the inside of a highly insulated wall simply to get the benefits of some thermal mass inside the insulation and mainly the humidity store.
-For me however, there is nothing more satisfying than the massive three-dimensionally sculptured forms of cob, as I hope you’ll agree when you look at some of the photos available on this site.
+Personally, however, there is nothing more satisfying than the massive three-dimensionally sculptured forms of cob, as I hope you’ll agree when you look at some of the photos available on this site.

 So what are the disadvantages of using cob?

-Over the last twelve years I have built over fifteen buildings of one sort or another and all of them except two rather complex split-level part-retaining walled buildings have been finished well within this time frame.
+So far, I have built over seventeen buildings of one sort or another and all of them, except two rather complex split-level part-retaining walled buildings, have been finished well within this time frame.
 Although this is longer than a typical new estate house, it’s not actually especially long for any bespoke one off design building.
-It’s also worth noting if any green oak is used in the structure for lintels or roof structure then this will continue to shrink for much longer than the cob (about one year per inch thickness of timber).
+It’s also worth noting if any green oak is used in the structure for lintels or roof structure, then this will continue to shrink for much longer than the cob (about one year per inch thickness of timber).

 Another disadvantage is that usually site space is at a premium these days and the simple fact that to pass the latest “part-L” insulation performance requirements for building regulations, the exterior walls will probably need to be three feet thick.
 This means the whole building will take up a significantly larger footprint and also need a larger roof area all around for the same internal space.
-However for me as long as the site is not really tiny this is a small price to pay.
+However, as long as the site is not really tiny, this is a small price to pay.

 Is cob more expensive?

-The main criteria in the cost of a new-build project apart from the initial site cost is how high the finished spec is i.e. in the case of Keppel Gate we have bespoke sweet chestnut mullioned windows, oak floor boards, under floor heating, Aga cooker, hand made oak kitchen, marble bathrooms, porcelain floor tiles and hand made oak doors with hand made iron furniture.
-Therefore this is not a cheap build, nevertheless because of the efficient design using the wide roof space to create a three story building the square meter build cost in 2001 was £800, which for such a high spec is in fact very reasonable.
+The main criteria in the cost of a new-build project, apart from the initial site cost, is how high the finished spec is i.e. in the case of Keppel Gate we have bespoke sweet chestnut mullioned windows, oak floor boards, under floor heating, Aga cooker, hand made oak kitchen, marble bathrooms, porcelain floor tiles and hand made oak doors with hand made iron furniture.
+Therefore this is not a cheap build, nevertheless because of the efficient design using the wide roof space to create a three story building, the square meter build cost in 2001 was £800, which for such a high spec is very reasonable.